 Roughly 700,000 Americans use heroin each year, and most of them become addicted to the opioid drug.
 While getting addicted to heroin is easy, overcoming that addiction is difficult.
-At Kemah Palms, our comprehensive heroin addiction treatment center provides support from detox to aftercare.
+Before entering a rehab program, those addicted to opiates must first undergo a medically supervised heroin detox program.
+At Kemah Palms, our comprehensive heroin addiction treatment center provides support from detox, through rehab, and into aftercare.
 Take a look at what to expect and what addiction treatment options are most effective when combatting a heroin addiction.

 Houston Heroin Addiction Treatment Center

 Addiction affects everyone differently.
 There is no such thing as a one-size-fits-all cure for heroin addiction.
 Therefore, the best way to begin treatment is with a personal assessment.

 Individuals will specify how often they use heroin and how long they have been using the drug.
 Other helpful information might include a family history of addiction, any health issues, and any mental health concerns.
 All of this information will go toward creating a customized treatment plan for each unique client.

 What to Expect From Heroin Withdrawal

 Once clients go through an assessment, they are admitted into a medically supervised facility and begin detox.
 Once individuals enter our Houston detox center, heroin use stops completely.
 This means that the body goes into withdrawal, and clients will begin to experience withdrawal symptoms.

 Most clients will start to experience withdrawal just 12 hours after beginning detox.
 These symptoms are mild at first, but they can increase in intensity by the 24-hour point.
 Symptoms tend to peak at 72 hours, and from then on they taper off until they are gone.